 3. Open the fuse box and locate the faulty 40 amp fuse

 To open the fuse box, you will need to pull the clip or tab and slowly remove the lid.
 There is a diagram on the fuse box lid that will help you easily locate the 40 amp fuse.
-As you can see, there can be multiple 40 amp fuses, so if you are not sure which one is blown, you can replace them all.
+As you can see, there can be multiple 40-amp fuses, so if you are not sure which one is blown, you can replace them all.

 4. Remove the blown 40 amp fuse

 There are a couple of ways to remove a blown 40 amp fuse.
-The method will depend on how bad the fuse is blown.
+The method will depend on how badly the fuse is blown.
 In some cases, you might find a completely melted fuse.
 In that scenario, I would disconnect the battery before moving forward.

 If only the fuse wire is blown, you can remove that fuse with your hands.
 If it’s stuck, you can go ahead and use pliers.
-However, be careful not to break the fuse in two and end up with half fuse stuck into the port.
+However, be careful not to break the fuse in two and end up with half the fuse stuck into the port.
 As far as a completely melted fuse, I would use gloves and pliers.
 Make sure to remove all of the pieces before installing a new fuse.

 5. Visually inspect the blown 40 amp fuse